Keenlol/deflect/README.md

 1.  **Prerequisites:**
     *   Ensure you have Python 3.7 or later installed.
 You can download it from [python.org](https://www.python.org/).
     *   Ensure you have `pip` (Python's package installer) available.
 It usually comes with Python.
-    *   Note that the game is developed **on Windows**, so macOS users might potentailly have some side effects.
+    *   Note that the game is developed **on Windows**, so macOS users might potentailly have unintended side effects.

 2.  **Clone the Repository:**
     Clone the project repository to your local machine: